 Cree’s interest in Holistic Management stems from reading Aldo Leopold in high school.
 More than 20 years later, she and her husband apply holistic principles to their farm, a vegetable operation of 14 years, with maple syrup, transplants, laying hens, and Lake Superior commercial fishing enterprises.

 Day 2 - Feb.
 10th - You've got a strategic plan - a direction for farm and personal success - Now you get the tools to bring it to life.
 Legal, financial and insurance tools are the meat of the day.
 If you are building a sustainable farm though- don't you want it to sustain others too?
 We start with a deep look at how farmers have addressed the issue of growing the farm to support the next generation.

 Day 3 - Feb.
 24th - You've got a plan and the tools to manifest it, now you need to get a system that connects you to your customers.This day is all about relationships.
 The day begins with Possibilities in Cooperatives and Food Hubs with Sean Park, IL Institute for Rural Affairs, Western Illinois University.
 Then we will explore market expansion models with Liz DeRuntz from the Little Egypt Alliance of Farmers and look at aggregating local food for the St. Louis market with Preston Walker from Eathere STL- and that's just the start!
 You'll dig deep into increasing the effectiveness of your brand and marketing, and explore trends and tools for 2020 with Tom Harness of Harness Digital marketing.
 Bring your questions and your vision.
 Plan for a fantastic 2020.

-Scholarships and a limited number of stipends are available to offset childcare costs for families.
-Email us at email@example.com to inquire.
+Scholarships and a limited number of stipends were available to offset childcare costs for families.
+Email us at firstname.lastname@example.org to inquire.